xpack/web-jekyll/_posts/releases/meson-build/2020-09-30-meson-build-v0-55-3-1-released.md

   PyRun_SimpleString("sys.exit(mesonmain.main())\n");
 ```

-The Python library is located in the standard python location:
+The Python library is located in the standard location:

 - `lib/python3.8`
 - `lib/python3.8/lib-dynload` (the platform dependent files)